-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2012

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 0-22900

-CENTURY CASINOS, INC.

-(Exact name of registrant as specified in its charter)

-DELAWARE (State or other jurisdiction of incorporation or organization) 84-1271317 (I.R.S.
-Employer Identification No.)

-2860 South Circle Drive, Suite 350, Colorado Springs, Colorado 80906 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities Registered Pursuant to Section 12(b) of the Act:

-Title of Each Class Common Stock, \$0.01 Per Share Par Value Name of Each Exchange on Which Registered NASDAQ Capital Market, Inc.

-Securities Registered Pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes 🗆 No 🗹

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes 🗹 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (229.405) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \blacksquare

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of June 30, 2012, based upon the closing price of \$2.72 for the Common Stock on the NASDAQ Capital Market on that date, was \$57,300,505.
-For purposes of this calculation only, executive officers and directors of the registrant are considered affiliates.

-As of March 12, 2013, the registrant had 24,128,114 shares of Common Stock outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE: Part III incorporates by reference the registrant's definitive Proxy Statement for its 2013 Annual Meeting of Stockholders to be filed with the Securities and Exchange Commission within 120 days after December 31, 2012.
+☑ OF 1934 ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 scal year ended ber 31, 2012 OR □ ACT OF : CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE m to Commission fi ile number 0-22900 CASINOS, INC. unt as specified in its charter) DELAWARE (State or other jurisdiction of incorporation 84-1271317 (LR S. Employer (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) (Address of principal et (719) 50, Colorado Springs, Colorado 80906 xecutive offices) (Zip Code) 0.527-8300 number, including area code) Securities Registered Purs uant to Section 12(b) of the Act: Title of Each Class Common Stock, \$0.01 Per Share Par Value Name of Each Exchange on Which Registered NASDAQ Capital Market, Inc. uant to Section 12(g) of the Act: None Indicate b Yes □ easoned issuer, as defined in Rule 405 of the Securities Act.
+Indicate b Yes □ file reports pursuant to Section 13 or Section 15(d) of the Act.
+Securities Exchange Act of 1934 during the preceding ed all reports required to be filed by Section 13 or 15(d) of th 12 months (or for such shorter period that the registrant wa uch filing requirements for the past 90 days.
+Yes ☑ No ☐ 1

+Indicate by check mark whether the registrant has submitted electrevery Interactive Data File required to be submitted and posted purschapter) during the preceding 12 months (or for such shorter period such files).
+Yes ☑ No □ suant to Rule 405 of Regu alation S-T (§232.405 of this Indicate by check mark if disclosure of delinquent filers pursuar contained herein, and will not be contained, to the best of the regis statements incorporated by reference in Part III of this Form 10-K or strant's knowledge, in def initive proxy or information Indicate by check mark whether the registrant is a large accelerated smaller reporting company.
+See the definitions of "large accelerated company" in Rule 12b-2 of the Exchange Act.
+(Check one): (Do n-accelerated filer □ not check if a smaller eporting company) Smaller reporting company $\ensuremath{\slash\hspace{-0.4em}\square}$ Indicate by check mark whether the registrant is a shell company (a The aggregate market value of the voting and non-voting common June 30, 2012, based upon the closing price of \$2.72 for the Comdate, was \$57,300,505.
+For purposes of this calculation only, exconsidered affiliates. n equity held by non-affi nmon Stock on the NASI liates of the registrant as of DAQ Capital Market on that As of March 12, 2013, the registrant had 24,128,114 shares of Common Stock outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE: Part III inconstatement for its 2013 Annual Meeting of Stockholders to be filed 120 days after December 31, 2012.